 Don’t forget to stretch- I used to be horrible at stretching and would do a hardcore weight lifting routine and then not stretch because I hate stretching and didn’t see how it was so important.
 I was always reminded to stretch but for years I didn’t do it without realizing how much compromised my result because stretching improves your flexibility so you can do more reps.
 Since I started stretching regularly I can do more reps because I have more range of motion and have less chronic pain because stretching relieves tension that can cause pain.
 I don’t stretch before a workout because for me it feels like it restricts my muscles but I always stretch after every workout and it has made the biggest difference.
 Even if you don’t workout stretching can benefit most people because we spend so much time sitting at our computers and creating tension so five minutes of stretching can help relieve any unwanted tension.

 It’s okay to modify– I have spent and hours looking for a fitness channel that is accessible for my disability but the things is it doesn’t exist and pretty much all fitness channels have some workout for people with physical disabilities but a vast majority are designed for abled people.
-If you are physically disabled don’t go looking for a fitness that is completely accessible for your disalbity because it probably doesn’t exist so don’t be afraid to modify exercises that are difficult for you.
-I have learned so many new exercises but I can’t do all of them so what I like to do when one is impossible I take a traditional exercise that most people can do and slightly change it to accomodate my disability.
+If you are physically disabled don’t go looking for a fitness that is completely accessible for your disability because it might not exist and sometimes just have to settle fro the next best thing which modifying exercises your unable to do.
+I have learned so many new exercises through YouTube but unfornately not every exercise I come across I am physically able to do so in those instances I either change it a little bit so I can do it or do something completely different.
 Don’t be afraid to do beginners moves when your first starting out because I made that mistake and although advanced moves might burn more calories it does nothing for you if your doing them incorrectly.

 Don’t forget to consume protein after your workout- You should never skip you post recovery shake whether you workout at 6 a.m. or 11 p.m. because you have were just breaking and tearing down your muscles and to repair them you need to fuel your body with a good source of protein.
 Skipping one workout without having a post recovery shake probably won’t kill you or have a much of a impact on your results just don’t make it a regular daily habit of it.
 For me I can never skip my recover shake whether I workout at 8. a.m. or 11 p.m. because I feel incredibly nauseous after my workouts which goes away after I consume protein.